iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 The purpose of this crate is to provide the following functionalities:
 * maintain a list of endpoints (not peers!),
 * establish and maintain connections with endpoints,
-* allow to send, multicast or broadcast byte messages of variable size to any of the endpoints,
+* allow to send, multicast or broadcast byte encoded messages of variable size to any of the endpoints,
-* allow to receive byte messages of variable size from any of the endpoints,
+* allow to receive byte encoded messages of variable size from any of the endpoints,
-* reject connections from unknown endpoints (endpoints, that are not whitelisted),
+* reject connections from unknown, i.e. not whitelisted, endpoints,
-* manage all connections asynchronously,
+* manage all connections and message transfers asynchronously,
-* provide an extensible, yet convenient to use API.
+* provide an extensible, yet convenient-to-use, and documented API.

 The key design decisions are now being discussed in the following sub-sections.

 ## async/await

 This crate is by nature very much dependent on events happening outside of the control of the program, e.g. listening for incoming connections from peers, waiting for packets on a specific socket, etc. Hence, this crate under the hood makes heavy use of Rust's concurrency abstractions.
 Luckily, with the stabilization of the `async/await` syntax, writing asynchronous code has become almost as easy to read, write, and maintain as synchronous code.
-In a experimental implementation of this crate the [`async_std`](https://github.com/async-rs/async-std) library was used, which comes with asynchronous drop-in replacements for their synchronous equivalents.
+In an experimental implementation of this crate the [`async_std`](https://github.com/async-rs/async-std) library was used, which comes with asynchronous drop-in replacements for their synchronous equivalents found in Rust's standard library `std`.
 Additionally, asynchronous mpsc channels were taken from the [`futures`](https://github.com/rust-lang/futures-rs) crate.

 ## Message passing

 This crate favors message passing via channels over globally shared state and locks.
-Instead of keeping the list of endpoints in a globally accessible hashmap this crate separates and moves such state into workers that run asynchronously, and are listening for commands and events to act upon, and also notify listeners by raising their own events.
+Instead of keeping the list of endpoints in a globally accessible hashmap this crate separates and moves such state into workers that run asynchronously, and are listening for commands and events to act upon, and also notify listeners by sending events.

 ## Initialization

-In order for this crate to be used, it has to be initialized first by passing a `NetworkConfig` to it:
+In order for this crate to be used, it has to be initialized first by providing a `NetworkConfig`:

 ```rust
 struct NetworkConfig {